ClickHouse/ClickHouse/.github/ISSUE_TEMPLATE/10_question.md

 ---
 name: Question
-about: Ask question about ClickHouse
+about: Ask a question about ClickHouse
 title: ''
 labels: question
 assignees: ''